dcmi/dc-srap/docs/srap-profile.md

 **srap:funding**

 The `srap:funding` property MAY be used to indicate the funding source(s) that supported the creation of the resource.
 Its value SHOULD be a Grant shape (see [Grant shape](#grant-shape)).

+**srap:scholarlyUnit**

+The value of the `srap:scholarlyUnit` property SHOULD be an Organization shape.
+The property is distinct from organizations with which an individual person has an affiliation or the role of an academic institution in awarding a qualification.

 ## Person shape